-PLANTER BOXES The downspout planter box can be wooden or concrete.
-However, all boxes must be reinforced NATIVE PLANTS to hold soil, stone, and A downspout planter is the quantity of rainfall it planted with a variety of is designed to store. grasses, wildflowers, and woody plants that are adapted to the soil, precipitation, climate, and other site conditions.
+PLANTER BOXES The downspout planter NATIVE PLANTS box can be wooden or A downspout planter is concrete.
+However, all planted with a variety of boxes must be reinforced grasses, wildflowers, and to hold soil, stone, and woody plants that are the quantity of rainfall it adapted to the soil, preis designed to store. cipitation, climate, and other site conditions.
 DOWNSPOUT The downspout is the main source of water for the downspout planter.
-CONNECTION The system is designed to overflow into adjacent boxes using a connecting SUBGRADE pipe that is sealed with The system is designed silicon. to overflow using a perforated pipe located at the bottom of the downspout planter box.
+CONNECTION The system is designed to overflow into adjacent SUBGRADE boxes using a connecting The system is designed pipe that is sealed with to overflow using a perfosilicon. rated pipe located at the bottom of the downspout planter box.
 OVERFLOW The overflow is the point where water discharges from the downspout planter.